rmaarle/me41035/content/pages/faq.rst

    Delft after two years of it being online.
 The course is meant to be experienced in person with extensive practicals and site visits.
 If travel to and education activities in the Netherlands is permitted, the course will be in person.
 The course will be online if not.
+We will announce on **May 1, 2022** if the course has to be reverted to online. **Do not purchase travel and accomodation before this announcement.**
 Are there fixed lessons each day from 9:00 to 17:00?
    No, there will be about 2 hours of in-class lectures and a some days will have up to an extra 2 hours of activities.
 We'll try to plan each lecture